hwang-db/tf_aws_deployment/aws_databricks_unity_catalog/README.md

 Deploy and Configure Unity Catalog with AWS Databricks Workspaces
 =========================

-In this example, we created modules and root level template to deploy
+In this template, we show how to wrap Unity Catalog related resources and infra into modules and manage your account level resources, metastores, users and groups.